vlang/v/doc/docs.md

 Union member access must be performed in an `unsafe` block.

-Note that the embedded struct arguments are not necessarily stored in the order listed.
+> Note: Embedded struct arguments are not necessarily stored in the order listed.

 ## Functions 2